Monkeysteingames/Capstone-1/README.md

-Welcome!
+# Welcome!

-The name of this application is called: Cook What!?
+## The name of this application is called: Cook What!?

-All recipes and ingredients used are sourced from the below API: https://spoonacular.com/food-api
+*All recipes and ingredients used are sourced from the below API*: https://spoonacular.com/food-api